yogeshpathe/Documentation/app_emotion_documentation.md

 ## Overview

-This API detects emotions from an uploaded image and returns the most probable emotions for each detected face.
-It uses [DeepFace](https://github.com/serengil/deepface) for emotion analysis and is optimized to always return results as an array.
+The Emotion Detection API detects emotions from an uploaded image and returns the most probable emotions for each detected face.
+It utilizes [DeepFace](https://github.com/serengil/deepface) for emotion analysis and is optimized to always return results as an array.
+This documentation provides details on how to integrate and use this API effectively.

 ## Endpoint

 ### `POST /api/detect_emotion`

-This endpoint takes an uploaded image file and returns the emotions detected in the faces present in the image.
+This endpoint accepts an uploaded image file and returns the detected emotions for each face present in the image.

 ## Request Format